radi0sus/ciflordg-web/README.md

 - Complex or unusual disorder models may require manual editing of the generated table.
 - Manual edits are held in browser memory and are reset when a new CIF is loaded.

+## Hydrogen bonds

+A hydrogen-bond table is generated from the CIF hydrogen-bond loop where present, using:

+- `_geom_hbond_atom_site_label_D`
+- `_geom_hbond_atom_site_label_H`
+- `_geom_hbond_atom_site_label_A`
+- `_geom_hbond_distance_DH`
+- `_geom_hbond_distance_HA`
+- `_geom_hbond_distance_DA`
+- `_geom_hbond_angle_DHA`
+- `_geom_hbond_site_symmetry_A`

+The table lists D–H···A distances and angles as provided in the CIF and is not recalculated from atomic coordinates.

+Unlike the bond-length and bond-angle tables, the hydrogen-bond table is not affected by the element/atom selection filter, since hydrogen bonds are not tied to a single coordination center.
+This matches the behaviour of the disorder table.

+The hydrogen-bond table can be included in or excluded from the generated report using the global report option.

+Limitations:

+- The table is only available if a hydrogen-bond loop is present in the CIF.
+- Values are taken as provided in the CIF, not recalculated.
+- No automatic hydrogen-bond search is performed for the report table (see ORTEP Plot for manual hydrogen-bond annotation in the structure plot).

 ## Average calculations

 The Averages section groups values by element pattern.